Southern Ohio Copperheads: 2018: GLSCL Champions

 The Copperheads capped off a historic season by bringing the first GLSCL Championship to Southern Ohio.
 Highlighted by a franchise record of 31 regular season wins, the Copperheads, under the reign of GLSCL Coach of the Year Phil Butler, finished first in the Southern Division.
-With the leadership of returning players Ty Suntken of Bowling Green State University and 2018 GLSCL Most Valuable Player Blaine Crim of Mississippi College, the Copperheads swept both the Hamilton Joes and Saginaw Sugar Beets en route to claiming the elusive league title on August 8, 2018.
+With the leadership of returning players Ty Suntken of Bowling Green State University and 2018 GLSCL Most Valuable Player Blaine Crim of Mississippi College, the Copperheads swept both the Hamilton Joes and Saginaw Sugar Beets en route to claiming the league title on August 8, 2018.

 At the conclusion of the 2018 season, seven Copperheads were presented with First Team GLSCL Honors: Michael Darrell-Hicks of Western Kentucky University, Gus Cunningham of Florida Southwestern State College, Blaine Crim of Mississippi College, Blake Holub of St. Edward's University, Joe Stewart of Michigan State University, Austin Weaver of St. Edward's University, and Thomas Zazzaro of Lee University.
 Zazzaro was also awarded the 2018 GLSCL All-Star Game MVP at the GLSCL All-Star Game on July 17, 2018.

 2019: Dunfee Era

-Austin Dunfee, a Pomeroy, Ohio native who has played and coached for the Southern Ohio Copperheads for over 6 years, will take on the role of head coach for the 2019 GLSCL Season.
+Austin Dunfee, a Pomeroy, Ohio native who played and coached for the Southern Ohio Copperheads for over 6 years, took on the role of head coach for the 2019 GLSCL Season.

 Dunfee graduated from Shawnee State University in 2013 with a Sports Management degree.
 He played his first season for the Copperheads in 2011.
 After graduating, Dunfee went on to work as an assistant coach for both the Copperheads and the Shawnee State Bears.

-“I grew up down the road, watching the Copperheads play as a kid.
-Seeing the lights on, driving past, I always hoped that one day I’d be a part of their program,” said Dunfee.
-Now, with over six Copperheads seasons under his belt, Dunfee said being named head coach is “everything he’d hoped for.”

-Dunfee is “ecstatic” for the upcoming season and has two main goals in mind: to bring home another championship, and for his players to return to their respective schools with more experience, skills, and knowledge.

 Dunfee ended his 2011 season playing for the Copperheads with a 0.48 earned run average.
 He still holds the Shawnee State University records for career wins (27), strikeouts in a season (82), and complete games in a season (13).
 During his time playing for the Bears, the team brought home one conference title and one championship title.

+Dunfee stated that his goals for the 2019 season included winning another championship and developing his players' experience and skills for their return to their respective schools.

 The Copperheads finished the regular season 23-18 but missed the playoffs.